 Beekeeping with book scorpion

 We can also help the bees by enabling them to live together with a symbiont.
 Though the book scorpion is not the cure for the various problems of honey bees and modern beekeeping it can – in a suitable habitat – effectively combat the parasites.
 Not only the Varroa mite is on its menu.
 It will also suck out bee lices, small hive beetles, and wax moths with pleasure.
 Having book scorpions within bee hives signals natural beekeeping and an intact hive climate.
+Extensive information about these great animals can be found at Torben Schiffers homepage.

 As a beekeeper and civil engineer I work on the construction of bee hives and their building physics.
 On this website I present a part of my work.
 The main focus is on the integrating of book scorpions in bee hives, the calculating of building physics for classical hives and natural tree caves, the installing of infrared video systems in bee hives, the installing of measuring stations to collect climate data from the hives and the realizing of all findings in the form of new hive constructions.